Central Valley Scholars Presents

 You can apply online for our next program next year.

 For any questions or accommodations please contact us.

 Reproductive health is physical, mental, and social well-being relating to the reproductive system and to its functions and processes.
 This includes, but is not limited to, sexually transmitted infections (STIs), contraceptives, endometriosis, cancers of the reproductive system, and HIV/AIDS.

 Angie Casarez (She/Her)

-Angie Casarez is a rising third-year undergraduate student at Stanford University.
+Angie Casarez is a rising fourth-year undergraduate student at Stanford University.
 Angie is originally from a rural ranching community west of Dallas called Millsap, where she attended high school.
 She is majoring in Human Biology with a concentration in Reproductive Health & Justice and a minor in Sociology.
 She hopes to eventually pursue a career in medicine and community health advocacy.
 She has participated in biological research projects at Carnegie Mellon University and Stanford University.
 Some of her health interests include community-based participatory research, clinical research, and social disparities in healthcare.